iifl-logo

 With regard to industry exposure, in addition to good underwriting skills strengthened by established appraisal norms, there are also mechanism of capping various exposures on the basis of the borrower group, industry, credit rating grades and geography, amongst others.
 Further major sectors are also monitored by having caps in place.
 Concentration risk is tracked by putting proper limits.

-Credit risk management is practiced in your Bank, through its various policies, risk assessing tools and risk mitigating measures, which forms the base for good credit growth coupled with better asset quality.
+Credit risk is managed in your Bank through its various policies, risk assessing tools and risk mitigating measures, relying upon internal rating, external rating, post-disbursement monitoring and Early Warning System (EWS), which forms the base for good credit growth coupled with better asset quality.

-The forex activities are mainly trade finance oriented, purchasing, discounting and negotiating bills drawn on various currencies on account of our customers.
+The forex activities are mainly trade finance oriented, purchasing, discounting and negotiating bills drawn on various currencies on account of the bank customers.
 The Bank has put in limits with regard to its foreign currency position like Net Overnight Open position, Currency wise aggregate gap limits etc., so that the fluctuations of foreign currencies does not lead to any substantial loss to the Bank.
-Counterparty limits for exposures with banks are also in place to ensure that the Bank not enter into any high exposures with banks.
+Counterparty limits for exposures with banks are also in place to ensure that the Bank does not enter into any high exposures with banks.
+Most of the currencies dealt with/by the Bank are settled through CCIL and CLS mechanism thereby reducing counterparty risks.

 (g) Internal control systems and their adequacy.